 Real Estate Photography

-GPS data is crucial for property photos:
+GPS data is crucial for property photos and [Google Business Profile photo geotagging](/blog/geotag-photos-google-business-profile):

 - Verify property addresses